Best Way to Store Dehydrated Food

 Food dehydration is a wonderful way to preserve your food.
 A wide variety of foods can be dehydrated.
 Many homesteaders and disaster preppers (and just smart people) have been doing this for years.
 Whether you harvest food from a farm or garden or buy it from a grocery store, food dehydration is a great technique to make your food last longer.

 Food dehydration is a simple process of removing moisture from foods.
 Indeed, it is the water content in our food that spurs the growth of mold, yeast and other harmful bacteria that can ruin our food and even make us extremely sick.
 The good news is that just about any kind of food can be dehydrated.
 Fruits, vegetables, herbs, and meats can all be stored safely for many years through the process of food dehydration.
+Most foods retain their nutrients if dried properly.

 Today, we have the advantage of freeze-drying and electric food dryers.
 In historic times, the methods were a little more nomadic.
 Food back then was air-dried, wind-dried, sun-dried or smoked.
 Food drying predates our modern era significantly and can be traced back to around 12,000 BC.
 The ancient inhabitants of modern-day Asia and the Middle East were definitely dehydrating their food for preservation.
 Archeological finds have proven this.